zanderdk/IBEN-FML/README.md

 3. Use the standard ./configure and make combination to compile the program.

 ## Patches
-This is a list of all the changes made to the program, none of patches changes parts of the program doing actual computations.
+This is a list of all the changes made to the program, none of the patches changes should impact the any of the computations done by the program.

 + Added the C 'string.h' header for the 'strlen' method as it is not always included in the C++ header.
 + Added macro for the path to the postscript viewer in 'iben.h', and inserted it instead of 'Ghostview'.